paradoxical95/ObsidianNotes/THM - Notes.md

 GPOs are distributed to the network via a network share called `SYSVOL`, which is stored in the DC.
 All users in a domain should typically have access to this share over the network to sync their GPOs periodically.
 The SYSVOL share points by default to the `C:\Windows\SYSVOL\sysvol\` directory on each of the DCs in our network.

 ***Authentication Methods***
+On Windows domains, credentials are stored with the DC -- as these are now Domain Credentials -- so the service talks to the DC for auth via any of the 2 protocols :

+**Kerberos** -> default protocol in any recent domain + used by recent versions of Windows.
+Standard behavior is to assign tickets at log in -- tickets act as a proof of prev auth.
+Basically it involves the username + timestamp in the requst, encrypted with a key.
+The Key Distribution Center (KDC) will send back to the usrer, a TGT - ticket granting ticket - and a session key.
+Then the client, while connecting to a service, asks for a TGS - ticket granting service, which are service specific - which is done when the user sends their username+timestamp encrypted using the Session key + send the TGT and SPN (service principal name).
+In return, the KDC sends us a TGS along with a service session key in the response.
+Now the user re-encrypts the TGS with service-owner hash and finally connects to the service

+**NetNTLM** - legacy, mainly for compatibility.
+Client sends an auth req -> server generates a random number & sends it as a challenge to the client -> Client then combines NTLM password hash with the challenge to generate a resp to the challenge & sends it back to the server for verification.
+The server forwards the challenge & the response to the DC for verification.
+The DC uses the challenge to recalculate the response and compares it to the original response sent by the client.
+If they both match, client is auth-cated & server forwards the auth result to the client.\

+***Trees, Forests & Trusts***
+**Tree** can be formed with a sub-domain like AD network.
+Example : `thm.local` is our main AD network, and `uk.thm.local` and `eu.thm.local` will be the sub-domains.
+**Forest** is when 2 or more trees are union-ized as one big network.
+So all trees will be filled with their respective sub-domains in it.
+For this, a new security group is introduced - **Enterprise Admins**.
+**Trust Relationships** are required when different trees need to access files stored on each other.
+Example : UK THM needs to access something in MHT Asia or EU.
+So we need a one-way trust relationship.
+Trust is one direction, access is the other.
+Two way is also possible.
+Does not mean everyone is now family, you still need per-user auth.